Thymian18/Thymian18/README.md

 ### :man_technologist: About Me :
 I am a 2nd year master computer science student at EPFL where I already did the bachelor.
-My key interests are cyber security and deep learning.
+My key interests are machine learning, and LLMs and deep learning in particular.
 Feel free to follow me and connect with me on LinkedIn.

 <br/><br/>